1. Home

-On the Menu: The Champions Dinner at The Masters
+The Champions Dinner at The Masters: What's On the Menu?

-The previous year's winner gets to select the menu (and pick up the tab!).
-Over the years, the dinner fare has ranged from cheeseburgers to sushi to haggis* (if you don't know what haggis is, you're better off that way).
+The previous year's winner gets to select the menu - and he also has to pay for producing that menu.
+Over the years, the dinner fare has ranged from cheeseburgers to sushi to haggis*.

 But the former champs aren't required to eat what the defending champion selects.
 If the reigning champ's taste isn't to the taste of other Masters winners in the room, they can order off Augusta National's regular menu (which includes steaks, chicken and fish dishes).